kristinemlarson/gnssrefl/docs/pages/understand.md

 <img src="../_static/qc2.png" width="600">

 Peak2noise depends on the noise region.
-In quickLook it uses the same RH limits for noise as for computing the periodogram.
+In <code>quickLook</code> it uses the same RH limits for noise as for computing the periodogram.
 You can eaisly see that if you said you wanted all H values below 20 meters, the noise region is much much larger, which means the peak value dividied by the noise values will be much much bigger.